Do You Roll Again for Flurry of Blows

 Barbarian in the Playground

-Extra Attack makes it clear that the extra attack is part of the attack action "you can attack twice, instead of once, whenever you take the Attack action on your turn".
+Re: Flurry of Blows Extra Attack makes it clear that the extra attack is part of the attack action "you can attack twice, instead of once, whenever you take the Attack action on your turn".

 So after you've "Taken the Attack Action", that is you've done the attack and extra attack, you can spend your ki right away and make two bonus action attacks.If you want to argue about what take means fine I guess.
 Make the words mean what is least logical.
 What exactly are you trying to game where it actually matters?
 Like it's a one hit difference with Open Hand stuff, who cares?